-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the monthly Cash Reconciliation Report as of February 28, 2018 for each fund as submitted by the District Treasurer, Cynthia Carvajal.
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Slattery, seconded by Mr. Coggin, and approved unanimously (8-0) to approve the monthly Cash Reconciliation Report as of February 28, 2018 for each fund as submitted by the District Treasurer, Cynthia Carvajal.